 The setting assessment process was divided into two separate assessment phases, a provider self-assessment phase and an independent site visit phase.
-Additionally, SCDHHS planned to use waiver participant surveys as a third source of data to determine compliance with HCB settings, but the surveys are more appropriate for determining compliance with person-centered planning requirements and will be used to inform any needed change in that area.
+Additionally, SCDHHS will use waiver participant surveys as a third source of data to determine compliance.

 C4 Individual Facilities/Settings Assessment.
-The C4 assessment was designed to evaluate individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR 441.301(c)(4).
-This assessment tool was used for the providers' self-assessment and will be refined and revised for use on the independent site visits.
+The C4 assessment is designed to evaluate individual facilities to determine compliance with the HCBS criteria outlined in 42 CFR Part 441.301(c)(4).
+This assessment tool was used for the providers' self-assessment and will be used for the independent site visits.